-Here is another model from Tomoko Fuse’s Kusudama origami book that I love following.
+Here is another model from Tomoko Fuse’s Kusudama Origami book that I love making models from.
 The name of this model is “Hanagaku Matsuba”, written as 花額松葉 in Kanji.
-Roughly translated, you get the words “Flower frame” and “Pine needle”, but I wonder what it could be referring to in this case?
+Roughly translated, you get the words “Flower frame” and “Pine needle”.
+Previously the other names have been fairly descriptive, but I wonder what it could be referring to in this case?

 Each unit is composed of four pieces: the square frame, the flower insert, the square flower insert, and the triangular connecting unit.
 I had similar colours but different patterns to work with.